sondonghan20221993/cansat_2/docs/modules/07-cfs-integration-requirements.md

 - **CFS-SB-11**: The cFS Integration Layer SHALL subscribe to `TELEMETRY_STATUS_MID (0x1903)` for runtime health and communication-state handling.
 - **CFS-SB-12**: When UWB is disabled, the absence of UWB-specific SB messages SHALL NOT prevent IMU, GPS, telemetry, image metadata, reconstruction, or non-UWB alignment flows from entering nominal operation.

+## 3A.
+Communication Link Separation Requirements

+The system operates two distinct communication link roles.
+Each link SHALL be independently managed, monitored, and reported within the cFS integration layer.

+### Link Role Assignment

+- **CFS-LNK-01**: The LoRa telemetry link (`link_role = LORA`) SHALL carry heartbeat, housekeeping (HK), status, fault/event reports, and uplink command traffic only.
+- **CFS-LNK-02**: The image/video link (`link_role = IMG_VID`) SHALL carry image frames, video streams, large payload transfers, and reconstruction artifact traffic only.
+- **CFS-LNK-03**: Traffic classes assigned to the LoRa link SHALL NOT be routed over the image/video link, and vice versa, unless an explicit fallback policy is documented and approved.

+### Independent Health State Management

+- **CFS-LNK-04**: The LoRa link health state SHALL be managed exclusively by `telemetry_app` and published via `TELEMETRY_STATUS_MID (0x1903)` with `link_role = LORA`.
+- **CFS-LNK-05**: The image/video link health state SHALL be managed by a dedicated monitor component (e.g., `img_link_app` or equivalent) and published via a separate SB message with `link_role = IMG_VID`.
+The MID for this message is TBD (see OI-CFS-04).
+- **CFS-LNK-06**: The health state of the LoRa link SHALL NOT be inferred from or overridden by the health state of the image/video link, and vice versa.
+- **CFS-LNK-07**: Both link health states SHALL independently use the `ALIVE`, `DEGRADED`, and `LOST` classification defined in 03-interface-specification.md Section 3.6.2.
+- **CFS-LNK-08**: Both link health states SHALL support independent configuration of degraded and lost thresholds.

+### Timestamp and Correlation at the cFS Boundary

+- **CFS-LNK-09**: All messages published on the cFS Software Bus SHALL carry a vehicle-generated `cFS_TIME` timestamp set at the point of creation on the vehicle.
+Relay or bridge components SHALL NOT overwrite the vehicle-generated `timestamp` field.
+- **CFS-LNK-10**: `img_app` SHALL assign a unique `image_id` to each image capture event at the time of capture and SHALL include this `image_id` in `IMAGE_META_MID`.
+- **CFS-LNK-11**: Any LoRa status or event message that references the same image capture event SHALL carry the same `image_id` value as the corresponding `IMAGE_META_MID`.
+- **CFS-LNK-12**: Reconstruction-related messages SHALL carry the `job_id` assigned at job submission time.
+The `job_id` SHALL be preserved unchanged through the reconstruction request, result, and any associated LoRa event messages.
+- **CFS-LNK-13**: The `seq` field SHALL be assigned by the originating module and SHALL NOT be reassigned by relay or bridge components.

 ## 4. Timer Requirements

 - **CFS-TMR-01**: The UWB Output_Cycle_Timer period SHALL be 66 ms nominal to support 15 Hz output.